I enjoy woodworking in my garage. It makes me happy. Building things has always given me great satisfaction.

 - A saw to cut the wood.
 I used an electric miter saw but you can use a hand miter saw with a box or even a circular saw.
 Just make sure you can figure out angles and cut angles.
 A table saw would even work as long as you have some way of angling the blade.

-- Sand paper.
+- Sandpaper.
 Finer the better.

 - Stain or clear coat.

 - You will need some wood.
-For my prototype floating wine bottle holder I used regular 1 * 6 spruce lumber from Home Depot.
+For my prototype floating wine bottle holder, I used regular 1 * 6 spruce lumber from Home Depot.
 You will need a piece that is about 15” long to mimic this project.

 - Last but not least a bottle of wine to test your wine bottle holder when you are done.

-Cut Your Woodworking Project
+Step 1: Cut Your Woodworking Project

-Measuring and Cutting the Lumber
+Step 2: Measure and Cut the Lumber

 - From one end of the wood measure down 14 1/8” on the edge.
 This is the longest point of the bottle holder.